DavidVorick/CodeCommit/LLMInstructions.md

 short test suite must always finish within 20 seconds, and the long test suite must always finish within 90 seconds.

+Tests must always be in their own file, and must be named using a `_test.rs` suffix.

 ## Comments

 Code should be kept as clean and as minimal as possible, which also means that